 In 2009 the number of applications doubled.
-This was mainly caused by publicity concerning our Foundation on account of the application deadline being pushed back to 2015.
-We were still experiencing the after-effects of this in 2010.
-In 2011 and 2012 the number of applications has returned to the 2006-2008 level.
+This was mainly caused by publicity concerning our Foundation due to the extension of the application deadline to 2015.
+The effect of this was also noticeable in 2010.
+In 2011-2013 the number of applications has returned to the 2006-2008 level.